Yearly archives: 2013

 Congratulations to our five lucky contest winners!
 Mike, Shea Bunge, Konstantinos Kouratoras, Stephanie Stiavetti, and Gretchen Louise will each receive a free copy of Digging Into WordPress plus all bonus material, exclusive themes, and lifetime updates.
 Thank you to everyone who participated!

-Well sort of.. more like a design “refresh” really.
-DigWP.com launched in May 2009 with its first design.
-Then later that year it was redesigned for the launch of the book.
+Well sort of.. more like a design "refresh" really.
+DigWP.com launched in May 2009 with its first (brown) design.
+Then later that year the site was redesigned for the launch of the book.
 The second (blue/grey) design was well-suited for the site and a natural progression from the first design, and the new design continues along the same path.

 Most SEO plugins have way too many bells and whistles for my simple needs, so I wrote a little snippet that's meant as a drop-in, DIY replacement for the big WordPress SEO plugins.
 If you want a lot of features and options, then try Yoast's awesome SEO plugin or the great All in One SEO; otherwise, if you just want something simple that works, check out Basic WP SEO — a simple slab of code that you add to your functions.php file and done.